buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 {: .epigraph }

-{% include content_box.html category="monographs" slug="miracle-of-mindfulness_tnh" %}
+{% include content_blurb.html category="monographs" slug="miracle-of-mindfulness_tnh" %}
-- The emotional heart of this course, and one of my favorite books.
-- Before we dive into the nuts and bolts of "Buddhism" proper, let us first explore the emotional experience of the Buddhist way, catching a glimpse of its beauty through the eyes of one of Buddhism's most celebrated teachers.
+- Before we dive into the nuts and bolts of "Buddhism" proper, let us first explore the emotional experience of the Buddhist way, catching a glimpse of its beauty through the eyes of one of Buddhism's most celebrated teachers—and one of my favorite books.
 - Start here!

 ---

-Next, we listen to a couple talks by two of my own dear teachers, giving us an introduction to Buddhism.
+Then, listen to these talks by two of my own dear teachers, giving their own introduction to Buddhism.
 {: .mt-3 }

 {% include content_blurb.html category="av" slug="dhamma-advice_suchart" %}
 {% include content_blurb.html category="av" slug="buddhism-intro_yuttadhammo" %}

-What do you notice about these talks?
-What surprises you?
-What's interesting?
-Jot down whatever observations and questions you have after listening, and as we go through the course we'll refer back to these notes.
+What do you notice about these three introductions?
+What surprised you?
+What was interesting?
+Jot down whatever observations and questions you have, and as we go through the course we'll refer back to these notes.

 ### Textbook
 For those looking for a thorough, academic introduction to Buddhism, I recommend: